TheArturthur/CoppermindScraper/Cosmere/Honor.md

 ## Intent
 Honor seeks to uphold oaths and agreements, and to bind things together.
 It is most notably about the *choice* of following laws or a set of ideals, even if one does not have an obligation to follow said rules.
 Although not centered around it, it supports laws and power, to what some would consider an unhealthy extent.
+It espouses a morality defined by adherence to oaths.
+The Intent holds the oath itself as being more important than the meaning behind it.
 Many, such as the [[Fused\|Fused]], consider it to extend to a cosmic sense of justice and order, as well as the natural laws of the universe.
 They see its power as that which makes Surges into natural law.
 Its Intent manifests in the oaths of the [[Knights Radiant\|Knights Radiant]], the oath-bound nature of [[Honorspren\|Honorspren]] society, the bonding nature of Physical and Spiritual Adhesion, and etcetera.